 Legacy logs

 In March 2025, CoreWeave introduced Super Regional log endpoints.
-If you need logs collected before that date, query the Legacy logs endpoint in addition to the primary endpoints above.
-The Legacy service exposes the same Loki API paths (for example /loki/api/v1/query and /loki/api/v1/query_range).
+If you need logs collected before that date, query the Legacy logs endpoint in addition to the preceding primary endpoints.
+The Legacy service exposes the same Loki API paths (for example, /loki/api/v1/query and /loki/api/v1/query_range).

 | Host | Use |